AppSheet

-AppSheet is an application that provides a no-code development platform for application software, which allows users to create mobile, tablet, and web applications using data sources like Google Drive, DropBox, Office 365, and other cloud-based spreadsheet and database platforms.
-The platform can be utilized for a broad set of business use cases including project management, customer relationship management, field inspections, and personalized reporting.
+AppSheet is a no-code development platform for application software, which allows users to create mobile, tablet, and web applications.
+It allows using data sources like Google Drive, DropBox, Office 365, and other cloud-based spreadsheet and database platforms.
+AppSheet can be utilized for a broad set of business use cases including project management, customer relationship management, field inspections, and personalized reporting.

 AppSheet was acquired by Google in January 2020.

+Competitors and Alternatives

+AppSheet competes with several other no-code and low-code application development platforms.
+According to independent review site AlternativeTo, notable alternatives include Bubble, Clappia, Glide, Typedream, TableSprint, and others.

 Platform

 The AppSheet platform allows users to create mobile apps from cloud-based spreadsheets and databases.
 Apps can also be created directly as an add-on from spreadsheet platforms like Google Sheets.
 The platform is available from both a self-service model and a corporate licensing model for larger organizations with more governance, data analytics, and performance options.
 Compared to low-code development platforms which allow developers to develop with faster iteration cycles, AppSheet is a no-code platform which allows business users familiar with basic spreadsheet and database operations to build apps.